Cosmological constant in a quantum fluid model

-The structure over a microscopic (trans-Planckian) scale, for the quantum liquids, remain known.
-This fact is opposed to what happens in the SM where the structure is unknown.
-However, starting from topological properties of the SM one might suspect that the vacuum state of this model, above the electroweak phase transition, has the same universality class as the one of $^3$He-A \cite{ca5}.
-Since the gauge symmetry of a Hamiltonian describing a relativistic chiral particles system is a property that can emerge from the Fermi point universality class \cite{ca4,ca5}, it has been conjecture that all bosons and fermions of the SM can emerge in the vicinity of Fermi points \cite{ca4,ca5}.
+The structure of quantum liquids remains known over a microscopic (trans-Planckian) scale in contrast to what happens in the SM where the structure is unknown.
+However starting from topological properties of the SM one might suspect that the vacuum state of this model in the unbroken electroweak symmetry has the same universality class \cite{ca5} as the one of $^3$He-A. Since gauge symmetry of a Hamiltonian describing a relativistic chiral particles system is a property that can emerge from the Fermi point universality class \cite{ca4,ca5}, it has been conjecture that all bosons and fermions of the SM can emerge in the vicinity of Fermi points \cite{ca4,ca5}.

-On the other hand, it there exists a deep connection among the vacuum energy density and the cosmological constant.
-Einstein introduced the cosmological constant in the field equation for gravity with the motivation that it could allow for a finite, closed, static universe in which the energy density of matter determines the geometry \cite{ca}-\cite{ca1}.
-Recent observations of SNIa \cite{ia} combined with CMB anisotropies \cite{WMAP2007} suggest that the expansion of the universe is increasing in an accelerated way.
-The acceleration is driven by an unknown form of dark energy having a relative density of $\Omega_{\Lambda}=0.721 ± 0.015$ \cite{WMAP2007}.
-For the dark energy density the observations imply a possible value for $\omega$ in the range $-0.11<1+\omega <0.14$ \cite{WMAP2007}, being $\omega$ the parameter that relates the pressure $P$ and the dark energy density $\rho$ in the equation of state $P=\omega \rho$.
-Although the nature of dark energy is a complete mystery, the observations are in agreement with the idea that dark energy could arises from a pure cosmological constant term in the Einstein's field equations.
-A positive cosmological constant $\Lambda$ of magnitude $\Lambda(G\hbar/c^3)\leq 10^{-123}$ \cite{ca1} can be associated with the dark energy density by mean of the Einstein's field equations.
-To recognize what is the origin of the dark energy is known as the cosmological constant problem.
+On the other hand, there exists a deep connection between vacuum energy density and cosmological constant.
+Einstein introduced the cosmological constant in the field equation for gravity with the motivation that it could carry out a finite, closed, static universe in which the energy density of matter determines geometry \cite{ca}-\cite{ca1}.
+From observations \cite{ia} of SNIa combined with CMB anisotropies \cite{WMAP2007} it has been suggested that the expansion of universe is increasing in an accelerated manner.
+The acceleration is driven by an unknown form of dark energy having a relative density \cite{WMAP2007} of $\Omega_{\Lambda}=0.726 ± 0.015$.
+For the dark energy density, the observations imply a possible value for $\omega$ in the range \cite{WMAP2007} $-0.14<1+\omega <0.05$, where $\omega$ is the parameter that relates pressure $P$ and dark energy density $\rho$ in the equation of state $P=\omega \rho$.
+Although the nature of dark energy is a complete mystery, the observations are in agreement with the idea that dark energy could arises from a pure cosmological constant term in the Einstein field equation.
+A positive cosmological constant $\Lambda$ of magnitude $\Lambda(G\hbar/c^3)\leq 10^{-123}$ can be associated with the dark energy density by means of the Einstein field equation \cite{ca1}.
+We remind that the cosmological constant problem is related to establish what the dark energy origin is.